 When a friend or loved one is struggling, they may look to you for support and it's important to understand the best ways to help.

-Life sometimes brings unexpected events that can be emotionally and mentally trying.
+Life sometimes brings unexpected or unprecedented events that can be emotionally and mentally trying.
 A messy divorce, a serious illness, a devastating injury, the loss of a spouse or family member can all be traumatic in their own ways.

 Watching someone you care for deal with loss may trigger feelings of helplessness if you’re unsure of what to say or do.
 Fortunately, there are number of ways to show your support and care for someone who’s going through a traumatic situation.